-I was one of those moms that stared at her baby constantly.
+I was one of those moms who stared at her baby constantly.
 I marveled at him.
 Luckily, my friends also enjoyed this pastime.
-Maybe also because we were all in college and broke.
-Staring at Marcus staring at the ceiling fan, or lying next to him and staring at the ceiling fan, was a hobby we could all afford.
+Maybe because we were all in college and broke.
+Staring at Marcus staring at the ceiling fan or lying next to him and staring at the ceiling fan was a hobby we could all afford.

-In those first few months, I watched his deep blue eyes, expecting them to change into brown, or hazel, or in-between-green-and-something-else, like mine.
-After he turned a year old, I celebrated the knowledge: Those blue eyes are here to stay!
+In those first few months, I watched his deep blue eyes, expecting them to change into brown, hazel, or something in between, like mine.
+After he turned a year old, I celebrated the knowledge: Those deep blue eyes are here to stay!

-Since I first wrote this post I have also discovered, very unscientifically, an unusually high percentage of people with Down syndrome have blue eyes.
-However, it’s not the blue we’re speaking of today, it’s the stars.
+Since the first time I wrote this post, I have also discovered, very unscientifically, an unusually high percentage of people with Down syndrome have blue eyes.
+However, it’s not the blue we’re speaking of today; it’s the stars.

-A few months after his first birthday, Marcus was at an evaluation of some sort with several clinical and scary looking people and one of them used the words: “Brushfield spots.”
+A few months after his first birthday, Marcus was at an evaluation of some sort with several clinical and, quite frankly, scary-looking people, and one of them used the term: “Brushfield spots.”

 “What?”
 I leaned closer.

 “The tiny white spots around the iris of his eyes.”

 Have you never looked at your son’s eyes, woman?
 The clinical person squinted with this attitude at me.
 Then he pointed out the tiny white spots circling the pupil of Marcus’ eyes.

 Ahhh, the sparkle!